Iloilo: Language

-Hiligaynon is concentrated in the city of Iloilo and surrounding areas, as well as the northeastern portion of the province, Guimaras and the Negros Island (especially in Negros Occidental and to a lesser extent in Negros Oriental), as well as the provinces of South Cotabato, Sultan Kudarat, and North Cotabato in Soccsksargen, Mindanao.
+Hiligaynon is concentrated in the city of Iloilo and surrounding areas, as well as the northeastern portion of the province, Guimaras and the Negros Island (especially in Negros Occidental and to a lesser extent in Negros Oriental), as well as the provinces of South Cotabato, Sultan Kudarat, and Cotabato in Soccsksargen, Mindanao.
 It is also spoken in the neighboring provinces, such as Capiz, Antique, Aklan, Masbate, Palawan and Romblon as well as in some parts of Maguindanao del Norte and Maguindanao del Sur.
 It is also spoken as a second language by Cebuano speakers in Negros Oriental, Kinaray-a speakers in Antique, Aklanon/Malaynon speakers in Aklan, and Capiznon speakers in Capiz, and also spoken and/or understood by speakers of Cebuano, Ilocano, Maguindanaon, B'laan, T'boli and other both native and non-native ethnic languages in Soccksargen, Mindanao.

 The language is referred to as Ilonggo in Iloilo and Negros Occidental.
 More precisely, Ilonggo is an ethno-linguistic group referring to the people living in southeastern Panay and its associated culture.
 The boundaries of the language called Ilonggo and that called Hiligaynon are unclear.
 The disagreement of which name is correct extends to Philippine language specialists and native laypeople.